kidsneuro-lab/vdjpuzzle/README.md

 ## Setup

+Download this repository and move into the VDJPuzzle directory.

-Run `conda create --name vdjpuzzle --file environment-explicit.txt` to create the conda environment.
+To create the conda environment run `conda create --name vdjpuzzle --file environment-explicit.txt`.
+If you don't have conda installed, you can find it [here](https://conda.io/docs/user-guide/install/index.html).

 Type `source activate vdjpuzzle` to activate the environment.

-Symlink or copy bin/vdjpuzzle into your path, and run `nohup ./vdjpuzzle Example > LOG.txt &`.
+Symlink or copy bin/vdjpuzzle into your path with the following command

+VDJPuzzle requires the [Ensembl reference genome](https://ccb.jhu.edu/software/tophat/igenomes.shtml).
+Other reference genome can be utilized (see details below).

+run an example with `nohup vdjpuzzle Example --bowtie-index=path_to_bt2_index/genome --gtf=path_to_gene_annotations.gtf > LOG.txt &` from the VDJPuzze directory, you can run it on a different directory but make sure that "Example" is pointing to the Example directory in this repository.

 ## Run VDJPuzzle with a different reference genome
 VDJPuzzle uses a BED file to locate the position of the VDJ genes in the genome.
-The BED files provided are built for the [Ensembl reference genome](https://ccb.jhu.edu/software/tophat/igenomes.shtml).
+The BED files provided are built for the Ensembl reference genome.
-If you would like to use a different reference genome, you can generate a new BED file using this [Python script](https://bitbucket.org/kirbyvisp/marmo/src/7cfeada825fb9a00d07ebe89a7e8599550b709f1/scripts/extract_receptors.py?at=master&fileviewer=file-view-default)
+If you would like to use a different reference genome, you can generate a new BED file using this [Python script](https://bitbucket.org/kirbyvisp/marmo/src/7cfeada825fb9a00d07ebe89a7e8599550b709f1/scripts/extract_receptors.py?at=master&fileviewer=file-view-default).

 ## Execution and parameters

-Usage: `./vdjpuzzle directory_name --bowtie-index=path\_to\_bt2\_index --gtf=path\_to\_gtf [option]`
+Usage: `vdjpuzzle directory_name --bowtie-index=path_to_bt2_index/genome_prefix --gtf=path_to_gene_annotations.gtf [option]`
 Note that --bowtie-index and --gtf parameters are mandatory.

 |parameter|description|